wrbutton/foo/README.md

   (current default arguments need to be adjusted for windows compatibility, use gt.checkdesktop())

 gt.py - general tools code, many varied commonly used functions

+codesummary.py - summarizes a folder of code and reports functions defined in them.
+  (lazy path handling, should be updated with gt.checkdesktop())